syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Charts.md

 ## Creating Custom Charts

-A custom charts can be created by using different types of charts for different data series.
+A custom chart can be created by using different types of charts for different data series.

 For example, you can use a column chart for the first data series and a line chart for the second series.
 As a result you will have a column chart, combined with a line chart.

-The following code sample demonstrates how to create a custom charts.
+The following code sample demonstrates how to create a custom chart.

 {% tabs %}
 {% highlight c# %}